cli99/academic-kickstart/content/project/tops.md

 ---
-title: "TensorOps: Accelerating Collectives Using Tensor Core Units"
+title: "TensorOps"
-summary: Leverage NVIDIA’s Tensor Cores to express reduction and scan with matrix multiplication and show the benefits in terms of program simplicity, efficiency, and performance.
+summary: Leveraging NVIDIA’s Tensor Cores to express reduction and scan with matrix multiplication and showing the benefits in terms of program simplicity, efficiency, and performance.
 tags:
 - GPU
 - Algorithms